-- 1. The plaintiff failed to seek other employment that was substantially similar to the position [he] [she] had held with the defendant, and - 2.
-Seeking other similar employment would have been reasonable under all of the circumstances, then you must reduce the amount of any actual damages suffered by the plaintiff by the amount of any earnings and benefits [he] [she] might reasonably have expected to earn from that other employment during any period during which you find that the plaintiff suffered damages, as Instruction No. [insert instruction number that corresponds to Instruction 31:7 or 31:15] instructs you to do.)
+- 1. The plaintiff failed to seek other employment that was substantially similar to the position [insert applicable pronoun] had held with the defendant, and - 2.
+Seeking other similar employment would have been reasonable under all of the circumstances, then you must reduce the amount of any actual damages suffered by the plaintiff by the amount of any earnings and benefits [insert applicable pronoun] might reasonably have expected to earn from that other employment during any period during which you find that the plaintiff suffered damages, as Instruction No. [insert instruction number that corresponds to Instruction 31:7 or 31:15] instructs you to do.)